-If you are applying, or have already applied for an in-year school place for academic year 2021/22, please be aware that there may be a delay with processing your application due to the very high number of applications we have received.
+If you are applying for an in-year school place for the 2022-23 academic year, please be aware that there may be a delay with processing your application due to the very high number of applications we have received.

 You do not need to contact us again after submitting an application - we will contact you as soon as we have an outcome.

 If your child does not have a school place, we may not be able to update you for at least 20 school days after receipt.
 Please do not email or call us about the status of your application until this time has passed (as this will cause additional delay to the process).

 Before you explore changing schools please consider whether this is the best option for your child.

 To apply for an in-year transfer